andr3ribeiro/wordpress-playground/packages/docs/site/docs/developers/05-local-development/04-wp-playground-cli.md

 ### Setting a custom site URL

-You can configure a custom site URL for your development environment, which is useful for testing domain-specific functionality or simulating production environments:
+Configure a custom site URL for your development environment, which is useful for testing domain-specific functionality or simulating production environments:

 ```bash
 npx @wp-playground/cli@latest server --site-url=https://my-local-dev.test